Just Got Engaged? The Ten Things You Need to Do First

 Having an engagement session can help.

-This is the only time you are going to be engaged to each other, why not capture it?
+This is the only time you are going to be engaged with each other, why not capture it?
 Help you get used to being in front of the camera and it's also amazing practice for your big day, and I highly recommend considering a session for peace of mind, posing techniques and fun ahead of your wedding day.

 9. If you have someone in mind, book them!